 How it works

-kOUIvna follows a structured cycle: language is introduced, practised, revisited and made visible over time.
-In practice, this combines short whole-class lessons with a few minutes of regular pupil practice, repeated consistently throughout the programme.
+kOUIvna follows a structured cycle: language is introduced, revisited and made visible over time.
+In practice, this combines short whole-class lessons with opportunities for regular revisiting, supported through the website and, optionally, through the kOUIvna app.

 1. Preparing the lesson

-Lessons can be prepared quickly using the kOUIvna platform by selecting content and generating a structured sequence of slides and activities.
+Lessons can be prepared quickly using the kOUIvna platform by selecting and organising prepared content into a structured sequence of slides and activities.
 Slide selections can be prepared in advance or adjusted during the lesson, depending on the class and the teacher’s choice.
 Teacher notes provide concise guidance to support delivery within the lesson flow.

 2. Introducing and revisiting language in class